auth0/docs/articles/connections/calling-an-external-idp-api.md

 ## Required Steps

-To get access to the user's IdP access token, you will need to:
+The IdP's access token is not returned as part of the authentication process.
+In order to get it you will have to use the Auth0 Management API.
+The steps to follow are:

-1. Obtain an access token that allows you to call the [Auth0 Management API](/api/management/v2).
+1. Get an access token that allows you to call the [Auth0 Management API](/api/management/v2).
-2. Call the Auth0 Management API's [Get Users by ID](/api/management/v2#!/Users/get_users_by_id) endpoint using the access token obtained in step one (the token must have the `read:user_idp_tokens` scope).
-This returns the user's profile, which contains the IdP access token.
+2. Call the Auth0 Management API's [Get Users by ID](/api/management/v2#!/Users/get_users_by_id) endpoint, using the access token obtained in step one.
+This endpoint returns the full user's profile, which contains the IdP access token.
-3. Extract the IdP access token.

-Once you've extracted the IdP's access token, you can use it to to call the IdP's API.
-Please refer to your IdP's documentation for specifics on how to do so.
+3. Extract the IdP access token from the response and use it to call the IdP's API.

 ### 1. Get a Token